 IPV4 IP Address Example

-Above imply that 4 blocks of 8 bits each totals 32 bits.
-This is the reason we have defined IPv4 IP address as a 32-bit.
+The above statement implies that 4 blocks of 8 bits each totals 32 bits.
+It is for this reason we referred IPv4 address as a 32-bit.

 IP V4 Address Classification

-IP addresses are grouped in blocks referred to as the IP Address Classes.
-There are 5 IP classes as listed below.
+IPv4 groups IP address into 4 categories.
+We refer to these categories as the IP Address Classes.
+There are 5 IPv4 IP classes as follows.

 Currently, there are 7,346,235,000 people in the world according to world population review.
 Global data shows that 3 billion people are connected to the Internet.